Tunak Tunak Tun: Music video

-Reception
+Reception and legacy

 The song and the music video received a negative review from Rashtriya Sahara magazine in 1998.
 Despite this, the song became a notable commercial success in 1998, becoming the biggest Indi-pop hit at the time.

-International popular culture

 By 1999, the song found an international cult following, particularly among the South Asian diaspora in countries such as the United Kingdom and United States, as well as in Far-Eastern markets such as Japan.
 In China, it attained popularity for its lyrics, which sound like nonsensical words, gaining the song the Chinese name, "我在东北玩泥巴" ("I'm playing with mud in Northeastern China").

 In the 2000s, "Tunak Tunak Tun" found greater international popularity on the internet as a viral video.
 In response, the video game company Blizzard Entertainment incorporated the "Tunak Tunak Tun" dance as a character animation in their multiplayer role-playing game World of Warcraft: The Burning Crusade in 2007.
 This dance is also included as an easter egg in the video game Medal of Honor: Allied Assault Spearhead.